 Here, if we really want we can identify some common lines within the history of PubbliMais in the commitment and courage to always maintain the quality of the service and the materials used without ever giving in to temptation, in a period of full-blown labor crisis and of the economy, of transforming ourselves into a printing house or copy shop that derive their profits from quantity rather than excellence.
 But also values such as courtesy, the familiar and friendly atmosphere, seriousness, and the punctuality of delivery of the supplies are strong points of our team which for a year has also benefited from the contribution of my other son Luca who has brought a new organization e new quality standard.

 Top left, late 90s, Roberto Mais at his beginnings as a collaborator in the internal courtyard of the PubbliMais; above right Vinicio and Roberto Mais, father and son, together a few years later.
-Bottom left, Roberto and Alberto standing with the Alfa Romeo 155; in the lower right "Nitro" and Vinicio, a historic collaboration in the name of Abarth,
+Bottom left, Roberto and Alberto standing with the Lancia Delta, in the lower right Vinicio with the sons Roberto and Luca standing with Lancia Stratos Alitalia.

 D: In 2007, PubbliMais was awarded the "Premio per la Fedeltà al Lavoro e per il Progresso Economico" by the City of Turin.